‘There is an energy about this group’: While Russell Wilson does his usual thing, defense impresses at Seahawks’ mock game

 It was also a more intense affair than Saturday, with players in full uniform and allowed to go full contact throughout, including some tackling to the ground.

-“I’m glad we really put our pads on each other,” cornerback Shaquill Griffin said.
+“I’m glad we really put our pads on each other,” Griffin said.
 “It was time to bring people down and kind of get the feel for it (tackling).”

 If the overall play of the defense was the highlight to Carroll it wasn’t the only one.
 Here is more of what stood out: